modhtom/QVM/TO-DOs.md

 ### Urgent: Bugs & Critical Fixes

 1.  **Resolve File Path and Storage Issues**: The application relies heavily on the local filesystem.
 This will fail on modern hosting platforms with ephemeral storage and doesn't scale.
-2.  **Sanitize All User Inputs**: Inputs like Pexels queries or YouTube URLs are used to build commands and API requests without proper sanitization, posing a potential security risk.

 ### High Priority: Performance & Refactoring